hebasto/bitcoin/doc/build-netbsd.md

 ```

 #### GUI Dependencies
+###### Qt5

 Bitcoin Core includes a GUI built with the cross-platform Qt Framework.
-To compile the GUI, Qt 5 is required.
+To compile the GUI, we need to install
+the necessary parts of Qt, the libqrencode and pass `-DBUILD_GUI=ON`.
+Skip if you don't intend to use the GUI.

 ```bash
 pkgin install qt5-qtbase qt5-qttools
 ```

+###### libqrencode

-The GUI can encode addresses in a QR Code.
-To build in QR support for the GUI, install `qrencode`.
+The GUI will be able to encode addresses in QR codes unless this feature is explicitly disabled.
+To install libqrencode, run:

 ```bash
 pkgin install qrencode
 ```

+Otherwise, if you don't need QR encoding support, use the `-DWITH_QRENCODE=OFF` option to disable this feature in order to compile the GUI.

 #### Test Suite Dependencies